Bachelor’s in Forensic Psychology Guide

 Bachelor's in Forensic Psychology Program Admissions

-- Minimum GPA: Many forensic psychology schools require a minimum 3.0 GPA for admission, though schools sometimes use other methods of measuring a student’s average GPA, such as a letter grade or percentile rank.
+Many forensic psychology schools require a minimum 3.0 GPA for admission.
 Some schools still consider applicants with a GPA below the minimum requirement, evaluating variables such as honors, accelerated, or advanced placement coursework.

-- Application: While some schools still offer mail-in applications, applying online remains the most popular method for both traditional and online students.
-The most widespread college application platform, the Common Application, enables students to complete one application and use the components for multiple schools, though they should still budget time for writing essays.
+While some schools still offer mail-in applications, applying online remains the most popular method for both traditional and online students.
+The most widespread college application platform, the Common Application, enables students to complete one application and use the components for multiple schools.

-- Transcripts: Most programs require students to arrange for transcripts from their high school or previous colleges they attended.
+Most programs require students to arrange for transcripts from their high school or previous colleges they attended.
 Usually, the process simply requires the student to send a transcript request to their former school, indicating where the school should send the transcripts.
-While the request is free, students must typically pay to mail the records.
+Students must typically pay to mail the records.

-- Application Fee: The typical application fee for a bachelor’s program ranges from $25-$80; higher profile schools tend to charge a higher fee to apply.
-Some schools offer waivers to students who meet low-income requirements.
+The typical application fee for a bachelor's program ranges from $25-$80; higher profile schools tend to charge a higher fee to apply.
+Some schools offer waivers to students who meet financial need requirements.